SchuhBaum/SBCameraScroll/ReadMe.md

 - Reboot the game

 Q: The mod doesn't seem to work on SteamDeck.
 What can I do?
 A: You can try to add 'WINEDLLOVERRIDES="winhttp=n,b" %command%' to the launch options (in Steam: right click >> Properties >> General).
-If that doesn't work there are other threads about Linux and SteamDeck on the Rain World Discord server (https://discord.gg/rainworld).
+If that doesn't work there are other threads about Linux and SteamDeck on the [Rain World Discord](https://discord.gg/rainworld) server.

 Q: The game freezes when entering a region.
 How to fix this?
 A: The game might actually not be frozen.
 The mod needs to generate files for each region.
 This can take time (>1 minute).
 Wait a bit.
 If the game actually crashed then you have an exceptionLog.txt in your Rain World folder.
 If that is the case then proceed with the section `Bug reports`.